-I was genuinely shocked at the strong divide between rug lovers and haters on carpeting.
+The strong divide between rug lovers and haters on carpeting shocked me.
 After reading your questions, it seems that the strong opinions come from missing a few key rug styling tips.
 That’s what I’m here for!

 The Debate About Rugs On Carpet